elzoughby/Watt-Book/Hardware/EmbeddedHardware/EmbeddedHardware.md

 There are a lot of challenges have faces us in manufacturing the printed circuit board :

 - High Cost by the local manufacturers in Egypt.
-- Bad quality by the local manufacturers.
+- No high quality manufacturers found in Egypt.
 - High customs if manufactured abroad in china.
-- Preventing the manufactured products to arrive from the national security in Egypt.
+- Preventing the manufactured products to arrive, from the national security in Egypt.
-- Take long time to be arrive if manufactured abroad.
+- Take long time to arrive if manufactured abroad.
 - Bad quality of hand-made PCBs.
-- Bigger size when manufactured hand-made.
+- Bigger size when manufactured in home.

 ## References